riebeekn/experiments-in-meteor-blog/_posts/2015-07-29-paging-and-sorting-part-1.md

 ...
 {% endhighlight %}

-So not a ton of changes, we've just wrapped things in `autorun` so that when the page parameter changes `autorun` will pick up on that and the subscription gets refreshed.
+Here we've just wrapped out code inside an `autorun`, so when the page parameter changes, `autorun` will pick up on that and the subscription gets refreshed.

-Note, we need to store an instance of the template in a variable, i.e. `var template = this;` as the value of `this` will change within the `autorun` function so we won't be able to get at the template instance if we don't store it prior to entering the function.
+Note, we need to store an instance of the template, i.e. `var template = this;` prior to entering the `autorun` function as the value of `this` will change within the function, so we won't be able to get at the template instance if we don't store it.

 So that's all good, but we also have an issue with our next page functionality... you can probably guess where the current implementation falls down.